Food Manufacturing with Business Management FDS

 Monday 6th June 2016

 Degree programmes in food science and technology are designed to develop the knowledge and skills required by those who are involved in food supply, manufacture and sale, and associated regulatory and advisory work.
 Graduates with degrees in food science and technology will have an understanding of the characteristics and composition of major food materials; the microbiology, nutritional quality, chemistry, physical properties and eating qualities of food; and the impact of food storage and processing.
-In particular, they will be able to identify and respond to technological and economic challenges encountered in food chains; evaluate developing technologies and, where appropriate, apply them to commercial practice; understand the appropriate legislation; identify and evaluate public concerns on food safety; evaluate the wider consequences of food chain activities; and minimise any harmful effects on the environment and on people (Subject Benchmark Statement Agriculture, horticulture, forestry, food and consumer studies 2009)
+In particular, they will be able to identify and respond to technological and economic challenges encountered in food chains; evaluate developing technologies and, where appropriate, apply them to commercial practice; understand the appropriate legislation; identify and evaluate public concerns on food safety; evaluate the wider consequences of food chain activities; and minimise any harmful effects on the environment and on people (Subject Benchmark Statement Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Studies 2016)

 The programme is designed to develop business management skills in the following areas; business structures and organisations, legislation affecting business, food legislation, business operations management, production and quality management, continuous improvement, supply chain and environmental management systems.
 Graduates will have an understanding of business management to enable them to progress into supervisory roles.